Understanding how to grade a sports card is vital for both new collectors and grizzled veterans of the hobby.

 PSA Card Grading Prices

-Things have improved at PSA of late, but we aren't quite back to pre-covid card grading pricing.
+Things have improved at PSA lately, but we aren’t quite back to pre-COVID card grading pricing.

 In addition, for members of PSA's Collectors Club ($99 per year), PSA is offering even better deals.